A. H. Amin: Notable works

 His work was known for its analytical depth, reliance on primary sources, and alternative perspectives on historical events.

 Contributions to defense analysis

 Amin contributed articles to various military and strategic think tanks.
 His insights were featured in prominent publications such as Defence Journal, GlobalSecurity.org, Small Wars Journal and The Friday Times.
 His writings on Pakistan's military doctrines, regional conflicts, and historical battles are highly regarded among defense scholars and policymakers.

 Death and legacy

 Amin died on February 21, 2025, in Lahore, Pakistan, after a brief illness from complications of cancer.
-Amin contributed much in military history and strategic analysis, doing indepth research to uphold the truth.
+Amin contributed much in military history and strategic analysis, doing in-depth research to uphold the truth, leveraging his extensive career, history, experience and connections to his advantage.
 Amin’s work remains influential among military historians, defense analysts, and strategic studies experts.
 His ability to combine firsthand military experience with historical research made his writings a valuable resource for understanding Pakistan’s defense history and South Asian military affairs.